2020 Participating Chefs

 Fearrington House is the only AAA Five Diamond restaurant in the country to be Green Certified by the not-for-profit Green Restaurant Association.

-Executive Chef – Parcel 32
+Chef de Cuisine – Parcel 32

 Executive Chef – Circa 1886

 Originally from Erie, PA, Chef Marc Collins came to the culinary world by an untraditional path.
 His original love was in aviation, but less than perfect vision meant his goal of becoming a jet pilot in the Air Force was not in the cards.
 He turned to food at age 16 after working as a chef apprentice on the Paradise II, a private yacht with a presidential history.
 That led to a culinary degree from the Pennsylvania Institute of Culinary Arts in Pittsburgh and a string of cooking jobs, including working at the Erie Country Club, where he served under Executive Chef David Spadafore, a Gold Medal Winner in the Culinary Olympics held in Frankfurt Germany.

 In 1991, Chef Collins moved to San Antonio, where he worked at La Mansion Del Rio under French Chef Guy Collinet and later at La Louisiane, a restaurant specializing in fine French cuisine and Cajun Creole cooking.
 At 23, he took his first chef position at the Fairmount Hotel, an AAA Four Diamond hotel restaurant.

 In 2001, Chef Collins was recruited to come to Charleston and take the helm at Circa 1886, where he has remained since, putting his signature stamp on Lowcountry cooking.